Ad Creatives: 15 High-Converting Patterns

 Practical rule: If the ad looks like a brand approved every pixel, it may lose the trust advantage that makes UGC work.

-2. Problem-Agitation-Solution Framework Videos with 2.8x CTR
+2. Problem-Agitation-Solution Framework Videos

 PAS works because most buyers don’t start from desire.
 They start from irritation.
 The ad earns attention by naming the annoyance they already feel.